-- Leasehold land and buildings

-straight line over term of lease

-- Plant and machinery 2 40 years, 20% residual value
+Leasehold land and buildings straight line over term of lease Plant and machinery 2 - 40 years, 20% residual value

-- Motor vehicles 30% straight line
+Motor vehicles

-- Fixtures, fittings and office equipment 25% reducing balance
+Fixtures, fittings and office equipment

+25% reducing balance

 Assets under construction are not depreciated until transferred into the appropriate asset class when they are ready for use.
 The estimated useful lives are reviewed at the end of each reporting period and adjusted if appropriate.
 The carrying values of tangible fixed assets are reviewed for impairment if events or changes in circumstances indicate the carrying value may not be recoverable.